- Sixteen RELAYS with Status LEDs and NO contacts

 The card is compatible with all Raspberry Pi versions from Zero to 4.
 All stacked cards share the I2C bus using only two of the Raspberry Pi’s GPIO pins to manage all eight cards.
 This feature leaves the remaining 24 GPIOs available for the user.

 The 16-RELAY card needs 5V to operate and can be powered from Raspberry Pi or from it's own 2 pin pluggable connector.
 The relay coils are also powered from the 5V.
 The card draws 10mA with all relays off.
 Each relay needs about 80 mA to turn on.
 If power is applied to the board's connector, no other power supply is needed for the Raspberry Pi.

 A power LED shows when power is applied to the board.
-Due to space limitations, eight LEDs shows the status of groups of 8 relays.
-Relays 1-8 or 9-16 can be selected from a jumper or from a Raspberry Pi GPIO pin.
+Due to space limitations, bicolor LEDs are used to shows the status of groups of 8 relays.

 STACKING MULTIPLE CARDS

 Up to eight 16-RELAY cards can be stacked on your Raspberry Pi.
 Each card is identified by jumpers you install to indicate the level in the stack.
 Cards can be installed in any order.
 The three position jumper selects the stack level.